Skip to content

 Leaked data sample on the News page

-The first two accounts have their password hashes exposed, which means they can be cracked offline.
-The third account, vis.bruta@example.com, has a confirmed valid email address but no associated hash.
-Since no hash is available, the only remaining attack vector is an online brute force against the login endpoint.
+The first two have their MD5 hashes exposed, so those can be cracked offline.
+The third, vis.bruta@example.com, only has a confirmed email.
+No hash.
+That leaves one option: brute force the login directly.

 Identifying the login endpoint

-Submitting any credentials through the login form at /login sends a POST request to /api/auth/login with a JSON body:
+Submitting credentials through the form at /login sends a POST to /api/auth/login:

 {